kalloud/Emotional_ChatGPT/README.md

 # Emotional ChatGPT

-This repository contains the code files I used in my master thesis project entitled "Improving ChatGPT's Emotional Intelligence Through Prompt Engineering" and published as a conference paper.
-The model details and the architecture used in emotion classification and in emotion injection are described in our paper: https://aclanthology.org/2023.ranlp-1.18/
+This repository contains the code files I used in my master thesis project entitled "Improving ChatGPT's Emotional Intelligence Through Prompt Engineering".
+The model details and the architecture used in emotion classification and in emotion injection are described in our paper:

+https://aclanthology.org/2023.ranlp-1.18/

 The master thesis contains two parts: an emotion classification part (see Emotion Classification folder) and an emotion injection part (the root folder).